 ALPHA GRAY

-The guard swallowed hard, his eyes darting nervously to the side.
-"He just arrived, Alpha.
-He says he has a message for you."
+"He just arrived, Alpha,” he answered.
+“Beta Parker says he has a message for you."

-I shot him a deadly glare before I asked a question.
+I shot him a deadly glare before I asked another question.
 “Where is he?”

 “At the pack border, Alpha,” my Beta replied.

-I felt a surge of anger and frustration.
-What could the rival pack possibly want now?
-We had been at odds for years, and I had no interest in hearing their empty words.
+I felt a surge of anger upon hearing that my enemy had sent someone to talk to me.
+We have been at odds for years, and I have no interest in hearing their empty words.
+I wonder what my rival pack possibly wants this time.

 "Imprison Sydney.
 No one will touch her until I come back!"
 My voice was firm as I gave the order to my trusted pack guard.